 Easy from rooted pieces, and stem cuttings.
-Does best in damp soils or partially submerged, can become invasive.
-The white to pale pink flowers are sweetly scented
+Does best in damp soils or partially submerged.
+Can become invasive in some modified situations.

-It is not clear if this species is actually threatened however, it does appear to be rather uncommon with a patchy distribution throughout its range in New Zealand.
+This species appears to be rather uncommon with a patchy distribution throughout its range in New Zealand.

 crassula: From the Latin crassus ‘thick’, meaning ‘rather thick’

 Notes on taxonomy

 Crassula helmsii, which was first described from New Zealand, has often been treated as indigenous to New Zealand and Australia.
 However the New Zealand plant is much smaller and more delicate than the Australian plant, and recent studies have shown that it can be distinguished from Australian plants by its diploid (2n = 14) rather than hexaploid (2n = 42) chromosome number, different nrDNA ITS sequence, and ecology.
 On this evidence Australian plants might better be referred to as C. recurva (Hook.f) Ostenf.
 However, further sampling from both countries is needed to confirm these observations.
 It would appear that it is the New Zealand plant which is naturalised in Britain.

 Fact sheet prepared for NZPCN by P.J. de Lange 1 February 2008.
 Description based on Webb et al. (1988)

 Webb CJ, Sykes WR, Garnock-Jones PJ 1988.
 Flora of New Zealand.
 Vol. IV.
 Botany Division, DSIR, Christchurch.